 7. Athens Technical College

-The AAS in Paralegal Studies at Athens Technical College offers students with technical and critical thinking skills that prepares them for the paralegal community.
+The AAS in Paralegal Studies at Athens Technical College offers students technical and critical thinking skills that prepare them for the paralegal community.
 In today’s world, paralegals do tasks that even lawyers are performing.
 Students will learn preparation for closings, hearings, court trials, and corporate meetings.
 Paralegals work on investigating facts on cases related to trials and the criminal action of clients.
-The AAS program at Athens Technical college also is one the most affordable and accredited paralegal programs in Georgia.
-The college has a low student to faculty ratio as well.
+The AAS program at Athens Technical college also is one of the most affordable and accredited paralegal programs in Georgia.
+The college has a low student-to-faculty ratio as well.

-Athens Technical College provides to the student a variety of degree programs; this includes courses in automotive repair, culinary arts, early childhood education, nursing, social work, and fire science.
-The history of the college dates to the 1940s, when the growing need of vocational and training schools were in the most demand.
+Athens Technical College provides to students a variety of degree programs; this includes courses in automotive repair, culinary arts, early childhood education, nursing, social work, and fire science.
+The history of the college dates to the 1940s, when the growing need of vocational and training schools was in the most demand.
 The school offers both traditional and distance learning education.

 Program: AAS in Paralegal Studies

 8. Valdosta State University

 Valdosta State University’s BA in Legal Assistant Studies prepares students in the foundations of the American legal system, comprehends ethical issues and dilemmas, and gives students a choice to choose flexible course subjects.
 As part of the Department of Political Science, the paralegal program will include a capstone course and an internship that better prepares the paralegal student upon graduation.
 The school offers several programs of interest and is one of the most affordable colleges in Georgia.

 Valdosta State University has one of the most beautiful school campuses in the state of Georgia.
 For over 100 years the school has put their focus on creating successful students.
 The University has also one the best-accredited paralegal programs in Georgia.
 The school offers small classroom settings and strives for academic excellence for all students.
 The college has students from all fifty states; however, eighty-nine percent are born or raised Georgians.